jepegit/cellpy/docs/tutorials/basic_interaction.rst

     # Note: make_summary will automatically run the
     # make_step_table function if it does not exist.

-Then its probably best to save the data in the cellpy-format:
+Then it is probably best to save the data in the cellpy-format:

 .. code-block:: python